cozy/cozy-flagship-app/README.md

 ## Setup / Requirements
 - [RN Environnement setup](https://reactnative.dev/docs/environment-setup)
+  - Please follow the React Native CLI part and make sure all the requirements are met with the correct versions.
 - install XCode and Android Studio (or Android SDK)
 - Node 16